fire-sketch/ImageQualityProtonTherapy/README.md

 ### artificial_data_generation
 The core module for generating synthetic CT data.
 Implements various degradation procedures for simulating different image qualities:
+The Input is the original CT data and after adding noise or filtering, the images can be saved as DICOM or PNG.

 **Main Components:**
 - **CTData.py**: Core classes for 3D CT data processing